Saadat-Saman/Order-Summary-Page-Using-Html-and-CSS/README.md

 ### The challenge

-In this challenge, I have used Html and CSS to develop a order summary page.
+In this challenge, I have used Html and CSS to develop an order summary page.

 ### Screenshot